These are my self-publishing lessons learned in this past year, 2018.

 Open the link and scroll down to Stephen Bentley.
 Vote!

-Thank you all and have a fantastic 2019.Follow Me Here On Social Media or BookBub
+Thank you all and have a fantastic 2019.Follow Me On Facebook, other Social Media, or Amazon, Goodreads or BookBub